selmanbey/currency-converter/README.md

 This repository contains a currency-converter between EUR, USD, JPY.
 It uses the open-source and free API by https://exchangeratesapi.io/

-This project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Development
 To run the project on your local machine:
 1. Clone or download the repository,